apitoolkit/apitoolkit-landing/content/blog/Role-of-API-Automation-Testing-in-API-Management/index.md

 ---

-Manual testing alone often proves inadequate for meeting these challenges as APIs rapidly evolve.
+Manual testing alone often proves inadequate for meeting most challenges as APIs rapidly evolve.
 This is where automated API testing comes into play as a transformative solution.
 In this blog, we will explore the fundamentals of API testing, distinctions from API management, and most importantly, the immense value delivered through API test automation.

 We will uncover how automated testing enhances efficiency, coverage and accuracy while reducing human error.
 Whether just starting out with APIs or looking to optimize existing systems, the powerful capabilities of automated API testing are well worth understanding.